OpenFn/docs/README.md

 ### Submissions
 Submissions are attempts made on a destination system by running a receipt through a Job Description.

 Submissions can be viewed and re-processed.
-Each submission has a `success`, `started_at`, `finsihed_at`, `job_description_id`, and `receipt_id` attribute.
-Started at and finished at are the timestamps when the submission began and ended.
-Note that some submissions may take up to ten seconds, particularly if they are performing multiple actions in a destination system.
+Each submission has a `success`, `started_at`, `finsihed_at`, `job_description_id`, and `receipt_id` attribute. `Started_at` and `finished_at` are the timestamps when the submission began and ended.

+**Note:** Some submissions may take up to ten seconds, particularly if they are performing multiple actions in a destination system.
 They will appear as red if they have failed.

-See: Troubleshooting.md
+In the case of failure, refer to our [Troubleshooting](#troubleshooting) section

 # Troubleshooting